misheska/basebox-packer/README-windows.md

 Despite the warning, and `vagrant up` returning an error code, the message is benign and if the templates from this repository are used, the box will load and function correctly and shared folders will behave as expected.
-It just affects integration with tools like Chef's `test-kitchen` which (correctly) looks at the failure exit code and treat it as an error, preventing test runs using these Windows baseboxes.
+It just affects integration with tools like Chef's `test-kitchen` which (correctly) looks at the failure exit code and treats it as an error, preventing test runs using these Windows baseboxes.
 This issue has been reported to the vagrant folks as an bug